Biotechnology High School: Administration

 The school's principal is Sharon Bryant.

 Linda Eno, a former pre-medical teacher at the AAHS, served as the founding Principal, from 2005 to 2014.
 Sean Meehan, a former history teacher at Biotechnology High School, was principal from 2014 to 2020.

 Faculty

 Biotech's faculty includes four teachers holding doctorates in their fields from graduate schools such as UNC Chapel Hill and Princeton University.
 Other staff members hold bachelor's and master's degrees, many from nearby Rutgers-New Brunswick and Monmouth University.

 Architecture

 The Biotechnology High School facility was completed in December 2005 and cost approximately $16.9 million to construct.
-Designed by The Thomas Group, the building consists of 76000 sqft of space on two floors and can accommodate a student population of 280.
+Designed by The Thomas Group, the building consists of 76000 sqft of space on two floors and can accommodate a student population of at least 320.
 It meets all requirements for LEED certification and features: